 Q: How does NautilusTrader compare to commercial platforms like MetaTrader or NinjaTrader?
 A: Unlike commercial platforms with scripting languages (MQL, NinjaScript), NautilusTrader uses full Python with access to the entire scientific computing ecosystem.
 It offers greater flexibility for complex strategies but requires more setup than GUI-based platforms.

 Q: Can NautilusTrader handle cryptocurrency trading?
-A: Yes, the platform includes built-in adapters for major cryptocurrency exchanges including Binance, Bybit, Coinbase International, Deribit, OKX, dYdX v4, and Hyperliquid.
-The same event-driven architecture applies to both traditional and crypto markets.
+A: Yes, the platform includes built-in adapters for major cryptocurrency exchanges including Binance, Bybit, Coinbase, Deribit, OKX, dYdX v4, Hyperliquid, and Kraken.
+The same event-driven architecture applies to both traditional and crypto markets, and version 1.228.0 extended this to decentralized exchanges on BSC and Base via the new blockchain adapter.

 Q: What are the hardware requirements for production deployment?
 A: Minimum requirements are modest (4 CPU cores, 8GB RAM) for low-frequency strategies.
 High-frequency deployments benefit from dedicated servers with fast CPUs, kernel bypass networking, and co-location near exchange data centers.